OM4/om4-service/readme.txt

 	* Members Only settings/options are saved.
 * Automatically overrides WordPress' revisions limit to 5 per post/page (even on WP Engine sites where revisions are disabled by default)
 * Automatically exclude all /admin/ pages (and sub-pages) from WordPress search results.
+* Ensure Gravatars/Avatars don't have an empty alt tag.

 == Installation ==

 1. Activate the plugin.

 == Changelog ==

+= 1.2.1 =
+* Ensure Gravatars/Avatars don't have an empty alt tag.

 = 1.2 =
 * Code improvements.